AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 Edit Source is available in Release 4.0 and later.

 Edit Source allows you to control which source IP in the VPC is qualified for a specific tag.
 The source IP can be a subnet CIDR or host IP addresses.
 This provides fine-grained configuration.
+Note packets sourcing from the unselected source CIDRs will be dropped.

 For example, one use case is if you have two private subnets in a VPC: one deploys dev instances and another deploys prod instances.
 With the Edit Source feature, the dev instances can have different tags than